EventStore/EventStore/docs/streams.md

 # Event streams

-EventStoreDB is a database designed for storing events.
-In contrast with state-oriented databases that only keeps the latest version of the entity state, you can store each state change as a separate event.
+EventStoreDB is purpose-built for event storage.
+Unlike traditional state-based databases, which retain only the most recent entity state, EventStoreDB allows you to store each state alteration as an independent event.

-Events are logically grouped into streams, typically one stream per entity.
+These **events** are logically organized into **streams**, only one stream per entity.

 ## Metadata and reserved names